Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

 \subsection{Comparison with alternative approaches}

-\textbf{Logistic Regression} \citet{garg2023zk} recently proposed a zero-knowledge proof-based system for verifiable training of a logistic regression, which importantly does not leak information about the client's data or require a trusted third-party $\mathrm{auditor}$, unlike our work.
+\textbf{Logistic Regression:} \citet{garg2023zk} recently proposed a zero-knowledge proof-based system for verifiable training of a logistic regression, which importantly does not leak information about the client's data or require a trusted third-party $\mathrm{auditor}$, unlike our work.
 However, since verifiable training itself is motivated by a client not having sufficient resources to train the model, it is crucial to consider the implications of scale.
 The authors report the prover time and proof size requirements for one training pass of logistic regression on a dataset of $2^{18}$ items, with 1024 dimensions and a batch size of 2014, as \textbf{72 seconds} (training and proof generation time) and \textbf{350 MB} respectively.
 We replicate this training task, and find that our method significantly improves upon both storage and time requirements, requiring only \textbf{106 KB} and \textbf{7 seconds} (both training and auditing).
 Furthermore, because \citet{garg2023zk} do not report the duration of ``offline phase'' of their method, their reported value is a lower bound on the actual time required.
-Finally, we note that the original proof-of-learning protocol from \citet{jia2021learning}, which also considers a trusted third-party, would require \textbf{9.2 MB per training step} to store all model weights, and therefore our method is the most space efficient by a factor of at least \textbf{85x}.
+Finally, we note that the original proof-of-learning protocol from \citet{jia2021learning}, which also considers a trusted third-party, would require \textbf{9.2 MB per training step} to store all model weights.
+Therefore, our method is at least \textbf{85x} more space efficient.